🪰75,275 violations tracked across 67 Florida counties

 Collier County · 103 restaurants

 Marco Island is a Collier County community with 103 restaurants tracked by Florida DBPR inspectors.
-45.6% earn an A grade with an average InspectFL Health Score of 93.3 out of 100.
-That tracks roughly with the Florida statewide average for A-rated restaurants.
-Only 1 restaurant currently holds an F grade (1.0%).
+87.4% earn an A grade with an average InspectFL Health Score of 98.4 out of 100.
+That's well above Florida's average and signals consistently strong food-safety performance across the city.
+No restaurants are currently failing in Marco Island.
 Browse current scores, violation histories, and full inspection details for each restaurant below.

 103